Eudoxus of Cyzicus: Voyages to India

 According to Poseidonius, later reported in Strabo's Geography, the monsoon wind system of the Indian Ocean was first sailed by Eudoxus of Cyzicus in 118 or 116 BC.
 Poseidonius said a shipwrecked sailor from India had been rescued in the Red Sea and taken to Ptolemy VIII in Alexandria.
 The unnamed Indian offered to guide Greek navigators to India.
-Ptolemy appointed Eudoxus of Cyzicus, who made two voyages from Egypt to India.
+Egyptian ships had traditionally traveled to India by hugging the coast of the Arabian Peninsula, where ships were subject to tolls and pirating, so a separate route that crossed the sea appealed to Ptolemy VIII.
+Sailors also rarely made the whole journey to India, usually being met by a partner partway through the journey.
+Ptolemy appointed Eudoxus of Cyzicus to the task of finding a sea route, who was already in Alexandria as a herald for festivals held in honor of Persephone.
+Heralds for these festivals were usually elected by fellow citizens, suggesting that Eudoxus was well known and respected in Cyzicus.
+Eudoxus was reportedly very interested in geography and expressed desire to sail up the Nile.
+Eudoxus of Cyzicus made two voyages from Egypt to India.
 The first, in 118 BC, was guided by the Indian sailor.
-After Eudoxus returned with a cargo of aromatics and precious stones a second voyage was undertaken in 116 BC.
-Eudoxus navigated the second voyage, sailing without a guide.
+Eudoxus returned with a cargo of aromatics and precious stones, which was all seized by Ptolemy VIII.
+Ptolemy VIII died in 116 BC, so Eudoxus' second voyage was organized by the king's widow, Cleopatra III.
+Eudoxus navigated this second voyage in the same year, sailing without a guide.
+During his return journey, Eudoxus was blown off course and shipwrecked somewhere along the Somali Peninsula.
+By the time Eudoxus returned to Alexandria, Ptolemy IX was likely ruling Egypt, marking the date of Eudoxus' return as sometime before 107 BC.
+Upon Eudoxus' return to Alexandria, his cargo was again all seized by the king.